marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Pick out minis for Shadows, Crab
 * Prep inter-chapter cutscene: script, visual aids, music/ambience
 * Add more Common magic items to B2
+* Replace Shadows with zombies, to give people the chance to play with their abilities a bit and feel badass

 ### Reminders